 You can specify the reflectance characteristics of patch and surface objects and thereby affect the way they look when lights are applied to the scene.
 It is likely you will adjust these characteristics in combination to produce particular results.

-Also see the material command for a convenient way to produce certain lighting effects.
+for a convenient way to produce certain lighting effects.

 This illustration shows three different ambient light colors at various intensities.
 The sphere is red and there is a white light object present.

 The green [0 1 0] ambient light does not affect the scene because there is no red component in green light.
 However, the color defined by the RGB values [.5 0 1] does have a red component, so it contributes to the light on the sphere (but less than the white [1 1 1] ambient light).